SigOiry/Micasense_Processing/README.md

 positions for the calibration panel.
 Then, it calculates the standard deviation of the radiance at these four potential positions.
-The polygon that is given as the output of the `Coordinate_panel()` function is the one where the standard deviation of the radiance is the lowest.
+The polygon that is given as the output of the `Coordinate_panel()` function is the one where the standard deviation of the radiance is the lowest.If no qr code is detected on the image, NA is return.

 <details>
 <summary>Code</summary>